wp-plugins/theme-test-preview/readme.txt

 Tested up to: 3.8
 Stable tag: 1.1

 Preview your site with different theme (only as a temporary test preview).
-After activation, under your settings, click the plugin button!!!!

-IN CASE OF PROBLEMS, JUST DEACTIVATE/DELETE the plugin.
+After activation, Settings>Test themes (IN CASE OF PROBLEMS, JUST DEACTIVATE/DELETE the plugin.)

 == Description ==

-After plugin activation, go to  "Dashboard"->"Settings"->"Theme Tester".
+After activation, Settings>Test themes.
+IN CASE OF PROBLEMS, JUST REMOVE the plugin.
+(OTHER MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html )

 = Usage =